biotop/context/README.md

 ## Implementation
 - Plot (strand-specific) sequence profiles (ie. fractions of sequence elements vs. relative position) centered at a set of input positions/intervals
-  - Also enable to plot linear combinations of fractions (e.g., “A+T”, “G+C”).
+  - Also enable to plot linear combinations of fractions (e.g., "A+T", "G+C").
   - Example: This PDF shows nucleotide profile plots in a +/-100bp sequence context around various subsets of small-RNA transcription start sites (sRNA TSS) in borrelia burgdorferii.
 One core use case could be that a researcher uploads the position set of all sRNA TSS and CONTEXT then supports sub-setting these positions and creating the shown plots, additionally plotting a background signal (e.g., gene TSS)
   - Enable plotting n background signals, e.g. by random uniform sampling (bootstrapping) from background annotation sets (see below).
 NOTE that the nucleotide profiles for these background annotation sets can be pre-calculated which should enable fast response times.
-  - “zoom stage” can be set by user (e.g., “show 1000bp up/downstream”, etc.) but we might have to restrict to a predefined maximum value to make this efficient (nucleotide profiles for the largest possible zoom will be precomputed.
+  - "zoom stage" can be set by user (e.g., "show 1000bp up/downstream", etc.) but we might have to restrict to a predefined maximum value to make this efficient (nucleotide profiles for the largest possible zoom will be precomputed.
 Then, an interactive data exploration even in a Browser-based environment should be feasible).
   - Automatically plot genomic average signal (e.g., mean fractions).

 - Also support summary statistics calculated from context